VET Student Loans

 Student may wish to seek independent financial advice as well.

-Students accessing VET Student Loans for their course will be required by the Department of Education and Training to demonstrate their course progression at regular intervals.
+Students accessing VET Student Loans for their course are required by the Department of Education and Training to demonstrate their course progression at regular intervals.

 A VET Student Loans - Confirming enrolment and continued course engagement and participation form (progression form) will be created in the eCAF environment for the student to complete this compulsory requirement.